-8.1 Supplementary Declarations are supported on the TSS simplified journey for the following scenarios
+8.1 Supplementary Declarations are supported on the TSS Simplified Procedure for the following scenarios

-- Goods movements from GB to NI via RoRo on the TSS simplified journey (Entry Summary Declaration, Simplified Frontier Declaration, Supplementary Declaration) and released into free circulation / home use.
-Note: the TSS simplified journey is relevant for the majority of GB to NI goods movements on TSS - Goods movements from GB to NI via RoRo on the TSS simplified journey, where goods are moved under special procedures or relief options supported on the TSS simplified journey and the importer is using their own SCDP authorisation - See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for more details on special procedures and how to use your own SCDP authorisation on TSS. - Goods movements from GB to NI via maritime to non-inventory linked ports - Transit goods movements on the GB to NI via Ireland journey (route is 'GB-IE-NI') See the TSS Transit service: a step-by-step guide for traders guide on NICTA for more information. - Goods movements initially originating from RoW excluding EU, placed in a customs special procedure under duty suspension in GB, and onward movement into NI through non-inventory-linked locations (route is 'RoW excluding EU-GB-NI')

-Goods movements from GB to NI on the TSS simplified journey, where the importer holds a SCDP authorisation, and has completed the initial pre-movement declaration outside of TSS
+- Goods movements from GB to NI via RoRo on the TSS Simplified Procedure (Entry Summary Declaration, Simplified Frontier Declaration, Supplementary Declaration) and released into free circulation.
+Note: the TSS Simplified Procedure is relevant for the majority of GB to NI goods movements on TSS - Goods movements from GB to NI via RoRo on the TSS Simplified Procedure, where goods are moved under special procedures or relief options supported on the TSS Simplified Procedure and the importer is using their own SCDP authorisation.
+See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for more details on special procedures and how to use your own SCDP authorisation on TSS. - Transit goods movements on the GB to NI via Ireland journey (route is 'GB-IE-NI').
+See the TSS Transit service: a step-by-step guide for traders guide on NICTA for more information. - Goods movements initially originating from RoW excluding EU, placed in a customs special procedure under duty suspension in GB, and onward movement into NI through non-inventory-linked locations (route is 'RoW excluding EU-GB-NI') - Goods movements from GB to NI on the TSS Simplified Procedure, where the importer holds a Customs Freight Simplified Procedure (SCDP) authorisation and has completed the initial pre-movement declaration outside of TSS

-8.2 Supplementary Declarations are not supported on the TSS simplified journey for the following scenarios
+8.2 Supplementary Declarations are not supported on the TSS Simplified Procedure for the following scenarios

-- Goods movements from GB to NI via RoRo, where you are moving goods under special procedures or relief options excluded on the TSS simplified journey - Goods movements from GB to NI via RoRo, where you want to use special procedures or relief options but do not have your own SCDP authorisation.
-In this case, a Full Frontier Declaration is required if you are using TSS
+- Goods movements from GB to NI via RoRo where the trader is moving goods under special procedures or relief options excluded on the TSS Simplified Procedure - Goods movements from GB to NI via RoRo where the trader wants to use special procedures or relief options but does not have their own Customs Freight Simplified

+Procedure (SCDP) authorisation.
+In this case, a Full Frontier Declaration is required if the trader is using TSS

-See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for more details on special procedures and the Full Frontier Declaration: Step-by-step guide on NICTA for more information
+See the Reliefs and Duty Suspension: Overview and considerations for data input in TSS declarations guide on NICTA for more details on special procedures and the Full Frontier Declaration: Step-by-step guide on NICTA for more information.

-Goods moved from GB to NI or RoW excluding EU to NI via maritime or via air into inventory-linked locations.
-A Full Frontier Declaration is required if you are using TSS.
-See the Full Frontier Declaration: Step-by-step guide on NICTA for more information
+- Goods moved from GB to NI or RoW excluding EU to NI via maritime (sea) or via air into inventory-linked locations; a Full Frontier Declaration is required if the trader is using TSS.
+See the Full Frontier Declaration: Step-by-step guide on NICTA for more information. - Goods moved directly from RoW excluding EU to NI via maritime (sea) or via air into non-inventory linked locations; customs declarations are submitted by the trader outside of TSS - Exports from NI to GB, either direct or via Ireland; customs declarations only required in limited cases

-- Goods movements from GB to NI via air to non-inventory linked airports.
-A Full Frontier Declaration is required if you are using TSS.
-See the Full Frontier Declaration: Step-by-step guide on NICTA for more information - Goods moved directly from RoW excluding EU to NI via maritime or via air into noninventory linked locations.
-Customs declarations are submitted by the trader outside of TSS - Exports from NI to GB, either direct or via Ireland.
-Customs declarations only required in limited cases - See Movement of goods from NI to GB guide on NICTA for more information - Goods movements from GB to NI where a written customs declaration is not required and goods can be moved without a written declaration (for example, under the parcel easement) or the goods are declared using an oral or by conduct basis (for example, the haulier is transporting an empty container)
+See the Movement of goods from NI to GB: Step-by-step guide guide on NICTA for more information.

+Goods movements from GB to NI where a written customs declaration is not required and goods can be moved without a written declaration, or the goods are declared using an oral or by conduct basis (for example, the haulier is transporting an empty container)

 An Entry Summary Declaration may be required in some cases.
-See How Entry Summary Declarations work in the TSS process section of the ENS Step-by-step guide: Standard

-Process and Consignment First Process on NICTA for information on submitting Entry

-Summary Declarations on TSS without any subsequent customs declarations.
+See the 'How Entry Summary Declarations work in the TSS process' section of the ENS Step-by-step guide: Standard Process and Consignment First Process guide on NICTA for information on submitting Entry Summary Declarations on TSS without any subsequent customs declarations.